SEO is key in any Digital Marketing strategy.

 Here we can see why link building is so important to off-page SEO.

 Link building is the construction of a network of links that point to your pages (known as backlinks) and strengthens your authority on the web.

-Google’s algorithm understands that the more high quality backlinks your page receives, the greater its relevance to the market.
+Google’s algorithm understands that the more high-quality backlinks your page receives, the greater its relevance to the market.

 But keep in mind that quantity and quality work together.
-There’s no benefit in receiving hundreds of backlinks if they all come from a single domain, untrustworthy site, or placed out of context.
+There’s no benefit in receiving hundreds of backlinks if they all come from a single domain, or untrustworthy site, or are placed out of context.

-To get a link building strategy to work, achieving high-quality backlinks is a must.
+To get a link-building strategy to work, achieving high-quality backlinks is a must.

 As we’ve seen, Google acts to prevent actions that correspond to Black Hat.

 Link building was previously used extensively to generate artificial authority, with schemes from link farms to the “super optimization” of anchor texts.